Zeta Psi: 1914 to 1920: World War I

 Nor was the pledge mere idle words nor fatuous boasting.
-Over one-quarter of all brethren of Zeta Psi would serve during the First World War in foreign lands, and many did not return.
-Zeta Psi also provided the nation its first Assistant Secretary of War, Brother Benedict Crowell (Η '91), noted for his bold reorganization of civilian military control during World War I. Even after the war, Crowell remained politically powerful, and was later instrumental in engineering the repeal of National Prohibition.
+Over one-quarter of all Zeta Psi members served during World War I in foreign lands, and many did not return.
+Zeta Psi also provided the nation its first Assistant Secretary of War, Brother Benedict Crowell (Η '91), noted for his bold reorganization of civilian military control during World War I. Even after the war, Crowell remained politically powerful and was later instrumental in engineering the repeal of National Prohibition.

-Regalia and symbols

-Colors

-The official color of the fraternity is white, the unofficial secondary colors are black and gold.

-Flower

-The fraternity flower is the white carnation.

-Flag

-The flag of the Zeta Psi is a white field with the letters Zeta and Psi or the words Zeta Psi written in the center in gold, piped in black.

-Pledge Pin

-The Zeta Psi pledge pin is a white circle with a narrow gold outline.